Statistics

 MSRP

-Original sticker prices in USD — base plus options; Canadian and European cars converted from CAD and EUR.
+Original sticker prices in USD — base plus options; non-US cars converted to USD from their local currency (CAD, EUR, BHD).

 $131,100